Science is one of humanity's strongest methods for learning about the natural world.

 Confidence test: Ask whether your confidence matches the maturity and quality of the evidence.

-Reciprocity test: Ask who is affected if the claim is overstated, understated, or ignored.
+Reciprocity test: Ask who is affected if the claim is overstated, understated, or ignored, and what mutual standard you would want if you carried the cost.

 Correction test: Name what evidence would revise the claim or its practical application.